-NIMAA also maintains a robust knowledge base and ticketing system that provides answers to many frequently asked questions by NIMAA students about both the program and the technology used to support it.
-The knowledge base, accessed at https://nimaa.zohodesk.com, is also linked to from within every NIMAA course.
-It should be a student's first line of support for NIMAA students regarding technical issues.
-Any outstanding issues that are not solved by a knowledge base article can be submitted as a ticket from that site.
-Alternatively, technical support questions can be sent to the following email address: it@nimaa.edu, which will subsequently create a ticket in NIMAA's support ticketing system.
+NIMAA maintains a robust knowledge base and ticketing system that provides answers to many frequently asked questions by NIMAA students about both the program and the technology used to support it.
+The knowledge base, accessed at https://nimaa.zohodesk.com, accessible from within every NIMAA course, should be a student's first line of support for NIMAA students regarding technical issues.
+Any outstanding issues that are not solved by a knowledge base article can be submitted as a ticket on that site.
+Alternatively, technical support questions can be sent to the following email address: it@nimaa.edu, which will subsequently create a ticket in the ticketing system.